itzikkaliga/LongNumbersCauclator/README.md

 # Long Numbers Cauclator
-A http API for adding and multipliy 2 long numbers
+A http API for adding and multiply 2 long numbers

 ## How to run it?
 Simply pull this repository from your VS